How long does it take your body to detox from junk food?

-Quitting highly processed junk food can cause withdrawal symptoms much like those experienced by people who are addicted to drugs.
-A controversial new study has found that when people eliminate junk food from their diets, they may experience abstinence similar to drug addiction.
-Perhaps the most popular attraction of eliminating junk food is what it does for waist and muscle tone.
-If you're prone to eating junk food, it's likely that a parent, friend or doctor has suggested you eliminate junk food from your diet.
+Quitting highly processed junk food can cause withdrawal symptoms similar to those experienced by drug addicts.
+But with determination and support, it is possible to overcome these challenges.
+A controversial study has even found that eliminating junk food from your diet can lead to abstinence similar to drug addiction.
+And one of the most appealing benefits of cutting out junk food is the impact it has on waist and muscle tone.
+If you struggle with eating junk food, chances are someone has suggested that you eliminate it from your diet.
+While it may seem daunting at first, remember that you are not alone in this journey.

 Janice Montufar